Everettss/spa-optimization-presentation/README.md

 ---

- - jak skonfigurować code splitting oraz co dzięki niemu zyskujemy
+ - how to configure code splitting
- - jak server side rendering umożliwi pozbycie się z ekranu napisu "Loading"
+ - how server side rendering allow us to remove "Loading" text from the screen
- - jak za pomogą izomorficznego loadera styli możemy z łatwością wyrenderować krytyczny CSS
+ - how isomorphic-style-loader allow us render critical CSS

 ---